Tincho3604/React_Leveling_Challenge/README.md

 # React Leveling Challenge

-_It was developed to develop a client for a Blog.
-It must be set up in React, and consume the data of a JSON Placeholder, an API that exposes dummy data in JSON format._
+_It was developed to create a client for a Blog.
+It must be configured in React and consume the data from a JSON placeholder, an API that exposes dummy data in JSON format._

 ## Challange requirements
 ```